srl-ethz/communication_lib/docs/_build/html/_sources/contents/concepts/fastdds_intro.rst.txt

 DDS offers dynamic discovery, which means that all devices connected to the local network are automatically discovered.
 No network configuration is required.

-Why not just use ROS1 of ROS2?
+Why not just use ROS1 or ROS2?
 ===============================

 Robotics projects typically use the ROS as the software framework.
 ROS is a set of excellent